 Why do you need WalkinVR?

 Can’t move in real life often means Can’t move in Virtual Reality.
-You need also hold controllers, press button, adjust position.
+You need also to hold controllers, press the button, adjust the position.

 GAMES IN REHABILITATION